Patient experience of primary care: GP services

 1. Main facts and figures

-- over the same 6 years, Bangladeshi, Pakistani, Indian and Chinese patients were consistently less likely to report a positive experience
+- patients from the Bangladeshi, Pakistani, and White Gypsy or Irish Traveller ethnic groups were least likely to report a positive experience of their GP services

 The ethnic categories used in this data